SUPERIOR PLUS Corp.

 - review with management and recommend to the Board for approval, any financial statements of the Corporation which have not previously been approved by the Board and which are to be included in a prospectus of the Corporation;

-- review with management and the external auditors, and recommend to the Board for approval, management’s internal control reports of the Corporation, and the reports of the external auditors thereon and the related required disclosures in the MD&A, as required by applicable securities laws, rules and guidelines;
+- review with management and the external auditors, and recommend to the Board for approval, management’s internal control reports of the Corporation and the related required disclosures in the MD&A, as required by applicable securities laws, rules and guidelines;

 - consider and be satisfied that appropriate processes are in place with respect to applicable certification requirements regarding the Corporation’s annual and interim financial statements and other disclosure;

 - consider and be satisfied that adequate procedures are in place for the review of the Corporation’s public disclosure of financial information extracted or derived from the Corporation’s financial statements (other than disclosure referred to in clauses (a) and (b) above), and periodically assess the adequacy of such procedures;